‘The important thing is to never stop questioning.’

 ‘First Hand Experience’ learning is at the core of our science teaching and learning.
 Science lessons at High Halden allow for a wide range of scientific enquiry, including the following:

 Observation over time

 Researching using secondary sources

-In Reception and Year 1, children establish what science is and how to enquire.
+In Reception, children establish what science is and how to enquire.
 This begins with exploring the human body and seasonal changes, which are relatable concepts for children to understand.
 From this, students apply their knowledge to investigate the world around them - asking questions on habitat, plants and types of materials.
-In Years 2 and 3, children build upon their enquiry skills to deepen their knowledge of plants and habitats, whilst also acquiring an understanding of light and rocks.
+In Years 1 and 2, children build upon their enquiry skills to deepen their knowledge of plants and habitats, whilst also acquiring an understanding of light and rocks.
 Where possible, connections are made across the curriculum; enabling children to apply skills in a variety of contexts and make meaningful, long lasting links in their knowledge.
-In Years 4, 5 and 6, children continue to broaden and deepen their scientific knowledge and use of key vocabulary.
+In Key Stage 2, children continue to broaden and deepen their scientific knowledge and use of key vocabulary.
 Children revisit and further discuss light, plants and materials, whilst also exploring sound and electricity.
 At this stage in their scientific growth, children are expected to write detailed investigations and apply their knowledge of concepts to work scientifically in a variety of contexts.